AnyChart/docs.anychart.com/Stock_Charts/Series/JumpLine.md

 ## Visualization

-There are some visual parameters of the Line series, such as color, stroke width, line style and other.
-Look through the next paragraph to get acknowledged with those and how to manage them.
+There are some visual parameters of the JumpLine series, such as color, stroke width, line style and other.
+This paragraph helps to consider those.

 ### Coloring

-In Lines, there's no filling colors due to chart specifics.
-To set the stroke color for the line series use {api:anychart.core.stock.series.Line#stroke}stroke(){api} with a color set as a parameter.
+JumpLine has no fill due to series specifics.
+To set the stroke color for the series use {api:anychart.core.stock.series.Line#stroke}stroke(){api} with a color set as a parameter.

 ```
 // coloring
 series_euro.stroke("#ff0000");
 ```

-{sample}STOCK\_Line\_05{sample}
+{sample}STOCK\_JumpLine\_05{sample}

 ### Hovered state